 Since much of the young population has many years ahead to earn greater incomes, they will no doubt increase their purchasing power as well.
 Already, their profile is attractive:

-- There is high usage of the internet, computers, mobile devices.
+- There is high usage of the internet, computers, and mobile devices.

-- Those connected to the internet have greather purchasing power.
+- Those connected to the internet have greater purchasing power.

-- Online purchases range from electronic devices to fashon, HBA and household items.
+- Online purchases range from electronic devices to fashion, HBA, and household items.

 Then there is the Association of Southeast Asian Nations (ASEAN).
 This is an alliance promoting economic and political cooperation among its ten members: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.
 This organization is very anxious to facilitate doing business with other countries around the world and is seeking investments from, and trade with, international businesses.